enotodden/enotodden.github.io/_posts/turbo/2014-05-26-get-started-with-turboredis-part1.md

 tagline:
 tags : [turbo, redis, turboredis]
 summary: >
-    A getting started tutorial for TurboRedis that walks through the essential steps of using TurboRedis in a Turbo-based web application.
+    A getting started tutorial for TurboRedis.
+Part 1.

 ---

 In October I started writing a Redis library for Turbo, mostly for my own personal use.
-But since then it has grown to be a pretty stable library, and I thought it might be useful for others.
-I realize however that it's lacking some documentation and some practical examples.
+But since then it has grown to be a pretty stable library (it needs some work and testing before I put a version number on it).
+I realize however that it's lacking some usable documentation and some practical examples.

 So I decided to do a 'Get Started' tutorial walking through the features and use-cases of TurboRedis by example.
 I'll start off today with a simple